 Workplace Wellness Programs: Everything You Need to Know

 Workplace Wellness Programs are becoming popular with employers as part of their solution to increase productivity, promote health and fitness with their employees, and lower health insurance costs.4 min read

-Workplace Wellness Programs
+5. General Wellness Programs

 Workplace Wellness Programs are becoming popular with employers as part of their solution to increase productivity, promote health and fitness with their employees, and lower health insurance costs.

-Facts about Workplace Wellness Program
+Facts About Workplace Wellness Program

 Wellness Programs as an Investment

-While it is hard to prove a definitive return on investment (ROI), some wellness leaders boast of a $1 to $3 return on each dollar invested in wellness programs, therefore they are typically viewed as solid investments for employers to make.
+While it is hard to prove a definitive return on investment (ROI), some wellness leaders boast of a $1 to $3 return on each dollar invested in wellness programs; therefore, they are typically viewed as solid investments for employers to make.

-This increase in prevalence of wellness programs has created an entire industry that caters to workplace wellness program needs.
+This increase in the prevalence of wellness programs has created an entire industry that caters to workplace wellness program needs.
 In a recent study from the RAND Corporation, corporations spent an estimated $6 billion on wellness in 2013, with that figure likely exceeding $8 billion now.